 Batteries are reckoned to last for more than 6000 charge cycles, giving an operating life of 17 to 20 years.
 Warranty is for 10 years.
 Prices range from £3550 for the 4.1 kWh unit to £10,750 for the top-end 20.5 kWh unit, excluding VAT and installation.
 'Second-life' lithium-manganese batteries from electric vehicles are also available at lower cost but with only a 3-year warranty.

 Because of its AC connection, the Powervault store is compatible with all existing solar PV installations.
 The unit contains batteries, inverters, chargers, management systems and control board.
 Image courtesy of Powervault

-Powervault claim savings on electric bills of up to 20% from storing solar energy, and a further 15% by drawing off-peak cheap electricity and storing it for use at peak times.
+Powervault reckon savings on electric bills of up to 20% from storing solar energy, and a further 15% by drawing off-peak cheap electricity and storing it for use at peak times.
 Use of Powervault in the 'average UK home' is estimated to save 0.3 tonnes of CO2 per year, and the installation in no way affects how your feed-in tariff is calculated.

-Maslow from Moixa Technology
+Moixa Smart Battery Technology